aws-amplify/docs/js/start.md

 Build an app using the Amplify Framework which contains:

-- CLI toolchain for creating and managing a serverless backend, web hosting, and codegen
+- CLI toolchain for creating and managing your serverless backend
-- JavaScript, iOS, and Android libraries for access to your resources using a category based programming model
+- JavaScript, iOS, and Android libraries to access your resources using a category based programming model
-- Framework-specific UI component libraries for React, React Native, Angular, Ionic and Vue.
+- Framework-specific UI component libraries for React, React Native, Angular, Ionic and Vue

+**Use the drop-down menu at the top right to choose your framework**.

-This page guides you through setting up an initial backend and integration into your web or React Native app. **Use the drop-down menu at the top right to choose your framework**.
+This page guides you through setting up a backend and integration into your web or React Native app.
+You will create a "Todo app" with a GraphQL API and to store and retrieve items in a cloud database, as well as recieve updates over a realtime subscription.

+[GraphQL](http://graphql.org) is a data language that was developed to enable apps to fetch data from APIs.
+It has a declarative, self-documenting style.
+In a GraphQL operation, the client specifies how to structure the data when it is returned by the server.
+This makes it possible for the client to query only for the data it needs, in the format that it needs it in.

 ## Prerequisites